Vintage Textiles from Central Asia for display and sale

 Tush Kyiz are visual prayers--prayers for protection and prosperity, prayers for wisdom and remembrance, for hoped-for children and for honoring ancestors and culture.

-Through these historic textiles, the Kyrgyz people tell their story and sing an enduring song about their past, what the Saimachy called the "Song of Silence".
+In the symbolic language of these historic textiles, the Kyrgyz people tell their story and sing an enduring song about their past, what the Saimachy called the "Song of Silence".

 During the 70 years of Soviet rule, the tradition of making Tush Kyiz slowly vanished.
 Today it is a lost art, seen only in museums and private collections.
 They are relics of a nomadic culture that no longer exists, but has much to tell us about how to live in peace and harmony.